NOVA-RICS-Open-Lab/Marbles-Kit/README.md

 *************
 Python

-In order to rub python the requests module is needed:
+In order to run python the requests module is needed:
 $ python -m pip install requests